OddsMonkey logo

 Speaking of tax, there’s quite a bit to get your head around but let’s keep it simple.
 When it comes to profits, you’ll pay income tax as a sole trader and corporation tax as a limited company.

-If you’re not a writer but like the idea of freelancing, check out this article for more information about freelance work.
-Or take a look at the MMO Hub for ideas on the different ways you can make money online, such as dropshipping or online comping.
+If you’re not a writer but like the idea of freelancing, check out this freelance work article.
+Alternatively, take a look at the MMO Hub for ideas on the different ways you can make money online, such as dropshipping or online comping.